gabor-meszaros/aad-certification-faq/README.md

   - Can I retake the exam?
   - ID Verification Troubleshooting (for applicants who have submitted an exam)

-## Is the [Associate Android Developer Fast Track](https://www.udacity.com/course/associate-android-developer-fast-track--nd818) coverts everything [that can be in the exam](https://www.udacity.com/google-certifications#exam-details)?
+**Does the [Associate Android Developer Fast Track](https://www.udacity.com/course/associate-android-developer-fast-track--nd818) cover everything [that can be in the exam](https://www.udacity.com/google-certifications#exam-details)?**

-**No!** The current version of the Fast Track does not cover some topics of the exam.
+*No, it doesn't!* The current version of the Fast Track does not cover some topics of the exam.
 These topics are testing (especially UI testing) and Gradle.
 Fortunately, Udacity mentors created additional materials and recommended other sources where you can learn those things.

   - [Gradle for Android and Java course](https://www.udacity.com/course/gradle-for-android-and-java--ud867) from Udacity
   - [Android Testing](https://classroom.udacity.com/courses/ud867/lessons/3983839023/concepts/43479588550923) from Udacity